 Work has begun on a significant investment programme at Blyth’s historic docks, with the removal of a 70-tonne dry-dock gate, funded by Innovate UK, the symbolic first step of the ambitious project.

-The docks site, now occupied by leading offshore renewables technology and innovation centre the Offshore Renewable Energy (ORE) Catapult, has a heritage of being a home for pioneers throughout its extensive history; the legendary mariner William Smith called Blyth his home port and the world’s first modern-style aircraft carrier, the HMS Ark Royal, was built there, launching at the start of the First World War in 1914.
+The docks site, now occupied by the Offshore Renewable Energy (ORE) Catapult, has a heritage of being a home for pioneers throughout its extensive history; the legendary mariner William Smith called Blyth his home port and the world’s first modern-style aircraft carrier, the HMS Ark Royal, was built there, launching at the start of the First World War in 1914.

 This investment, beginning with the refurbishment of the gate, will help maintain the docks’ legacy of ground-breaking innovation, putting the site at the heart of the renewables energy revolution and enabling ORE Catapult to maximise the use of its saltwater testing environment to support businesses and bring new products to market.
 Future technologies to be tested there will include robotic underwater inspection vehicles and new anti-corrosive materials for wind turbine foundations.